oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-its-important-to-make-your-fonts-different/rule.md

 ---

-If your styles are going to be different, then make it obvious that they are different.
+​                     If your styles are going to be different, then make it obvious that they are different.
 Don't be timid about it!
 This is a great time to be daring!

-"Different" can mean many things: different font family, different style, different size, and different color.
+"Different" can mean many things: different font family, different style, different size, and​ different color.
 But the most important thing is to make it obvious that they are different.

 Partial differences make people get confused and start asking things like "this looks a bit strange, but I don't know why.
 Is that intentional?"